riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 ---
 title: Music I like to listen to
-description:
+rss-description: some new names like Taylor Swift
 author: Issa Rice
 creation-date: 2014-12-20
-last-major-revision-date: 2014-12-20
+last-major-revision-date: 2015-07-11
 language: English
-status: draft
+status: notes
-license: CC BY
+license: CC0
 tags: ["music", "personal", "japan"]
 aliases: music, music I listen to, music I like
 ---